stracquadaniolab/cookiecutter-workflow-nf/readme.md

 code in this directory is automatically added to `$PATH` when running the pipeline, which makes custom scripts easily portable and accessible.
 If you are using Python, you should have a `main.py` file, which calls other commands through `argh`.
 See the auto-generated pipeline for an example.
+The template comes with an auto-generated `.devcontainer.json` file, which allows developing your scripts inside a container with all the software specified in `environment.yml` using `vscode`.

 ### Software management